GSA/cf-cron-python/README.md

 ```

 ## A Current Quirk
-At present, `requirements.txt` includes `textract`, which is what requires all of those external dependencies in `apt.yml`.
-If you `cf push` without `requirements.txt` in your `.cfignore`, the build will fail with the following error log:
+At present, `requirements.txt` includes a reference to a forked version `textract` where a dependency on `pocketsphinx` has been removed.
+That's because `cf push`ing the application would fail in the build (pip install) stage with the following error log:

 ```
 Running setup.py install for pocketsphinx: started